Semrush vs Raven Tools (2026) — Which SEO Tool is Right for You?

 The platform leverages AI through features like personalized keyword difficulty scores, topical authority ratings and — my personal favorite — its keyword strategy tool.

 Semrush’s ‘Keyword Strategy Builder’ tool analyzes keyword intent and domain relevance, automatically grouping keywords into meaningful clusters and suggesting a hierarchy of pillar pages and subpages.
-This not only simplifies keyword organization, but also helps you build a content strategy that’s both user-friendly and SEO-optimized.

 Using Semrush's AI-powered 'Keyword Strategy Builder' tool